Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Experiments

-We present all results with $\pm 1 \sigma$ error bars.
-The experiments (5 seeds per baseline per experiment) required 0.5-3 hours (ICRL, IPPO, and MAPPO) and 16 hours (MASER) per seed on a Tesla V100 GPU (32 GB).
+We present all results with $\pm 1 \sigma$ error bars and average smoothing (to display 200 data points).
+The experiments (5 seeds per baseline per experiment) required 0.5-3 hours (ICRL, IPPO, and MAPPO) and 16 hours (MASER and LAGMA) per seed on a Tesla V100 GPU (32 GB).
 All experiments were run on an internal cluster.
-See Appendix \ref{sec:main_results_summary} for a summary of all experiments and Appendix \ref{sec:experimental_details} for additional experimental details.
+See Appendix \ref{sec:main_results_summary} for a summary of all experiments and Appendix \ref{sec:experimental_details} for additional details.
+For environments with discrete actions, we use a variant of the Gumbel-Softmax trick (see Appendix \ref{sec:handle_discrete}).